Vinod-Kumar-R/AutomationTesting/README.md

 Automation Result

-After completion of all test script execution, then automation result are updated in location :-  <Environmentvarialbe>/Result/<date format folder>/<time format folder>/AutomationResult/automation.html
+After completion of all test script execution, then automation result are updated in location :-  <Environmentvarialbe>/Result/dateformatfolder/timeformatfolder/AutomationResult/automation.html

 sample testscript can be find in folder "sampleTestScript"